 In the 2023 Quarter 2 STAR, the NYISO identified a short-term reliability need beginning in summer 2025 within New York City primarily driven by a combination of forecasted increases in peak demand and the assumed unavailability of certain generation in New York City affected by the "Peaker Rule."
 1 Specifically, the 2023 Quarter 2 STAR identified that the New York City zone is deficient by as much as 446 MW for a duration of nine hours on the peak day during expected weather conditions when accounting for forecasted economic growth and policy-driven increases in demand.
-After accounting for the updated assumptions in this 2024 Quarter 3 STAR, the New York City zone is deficient by as much as 461 MW for a duration of seven hours.
+After accounting for the updated assumptions in this 2025 Quarter 1 STAR, the New York City zone is deficient by 281 MW for a duration of five hours to as much as 461 MW for a duration of seven hours with high demand.
+The deficiency may be greater depending on system performance as highlighted by the sensitivities evaluated for this STAR.

 On November 20, 2023, following a solicitation for solutions, the NYISO issued a Short-Term Reliability Process Report2 identifying the temporary and permanent solutions to the identified 2025 New York City need.
-The NYISO determined that temporarily retaining the peaker generators on the Gowanus 2 & 3 and Narrows 1 & 2 barges is necessary to address the need, and that the permanent solution is the Champlain Hudson Power Express ("CHPE") project, currently scheduled to enter service in spring 2026.
-With the continued operation of these peakers until the earlier of the date a permanent solution is in place (i.e., CHPE) or May 2027, the Need for the currently forecasted demand is addressed if CHPE is not delayed beyond 2026, as shown in the following chart.
+The NYISO determined that temporarily retaining the peaker generators on the Gowanus 2 & 3 and Narrows 1 & 2 barges is necessary to address the need, and that the permanent solution is the Champlain Hudson Power Express ("CHPE") connection from Quebec, Canada to New York City, currently scheduled to enter service in spring 2026.
+With the continued operation of these peakers until the earlier of the date a permanent solution (i.e., CHPE) is in place and demonstrates dependable capacity supply during summer peak conditions or May 2027, the Need for the currently forecasted demand is addressed if CHPE is not delayed beyond 2026, as shown in the following chart.
 Without the retention of these generators, the New York City area would not meet the mandatory reliability criteria during expected summer weather peak demand periods.